 In addition to selecting the right mattress, knowing how to pick the right pillow can also help you fall asleep and stay asleep.
 A pillow that has too much or not enough loft may leave your head and neck at an uncomfortable angle.
 When selecting a pillow, the most important thing is to choose one that keeps your neck and spine in alignment.

 Sleeping position may also determine which type of pillow is right for you.
 Stomach sleepers tend to sleep best with low loft pillows, while side sleepers may prefer a higher loft.
-Back sleepers should consider a medium to high loft pillow.
+Back sleepers should consider a medium to high loft pillow in order to avoid back pain.
 Specialty pillows may use an adjustable fill or have the ability to be molded into unique shapes for specialized support (like neck pillows, between-the-knee pillows, or back support pillows).

 For more help with selecting the right pillow, so our best pillow guide.